2025–2026 Philippine anti-corruption protests: September 21

 A series of mass demonstrations around the country were held on Sunday, September 21.
-The date of the rally, September 21, coincides with the anniversary of the imposition of martial law by President Ferdinand Marcos Sr. in 1972, a symbolic choice for groups emphasizing democratic rights and government accountability.
+The date of the rally, September 21, coincides with the anniversary of the imposition of martial law by President Ferdinand Marcos in 1972, a symbolic choice for groups emphasizing democratic rights and government accountability.

+Ahead of the rallies, the Philippine National Police placed Metro Manila under full alert, suspending leave for officers and preparing road closures near Rizal Park, EDSA, and other strategic sites.
+Authorities stated that no specific security threats had been identified as of mid-September 2025.
+Malacañang Palace Press Officer Claire Castro warned that certain actors "may try to exploit this legitimate cause for their own personal interests and to undermine the government."

 The largest protests were held in Metro Manila: the Baha sa Luneta in Rizal Park, and the Trillion Peso March in the EDSA Shrine.
 Organizers described the two rallies as complementary and encouraged participation in either or both protests.
 Both events have avoided calling for the removal of President Bongbong Marcos and Vice President Sara Duterte, welcoming all groups opposed to corruption regardless of political affiliation.
 Bayan chairperson Teodoro Casiño warned against "vested interests" calling for the removal of Marcos and Duterte, while Akbayan representative Perci Cendaña noted that Marcos' resignation may benefit Duterte.
 In response, Anakbayan National Chairperson Mhing Gomez said that there must be no compromises—more than the removal of both Marcos and Duterte, it is the system that must be changed.